AyeletMax/Topicly/README.md

 ✨ **Room Upload** - Upload an image of your room
 🛋️ **Furniture Input** - Either describe furniture or upload an image
-🤖 **AI Visualization** - Uses Google Gemini API to generate realistic visualizations
+🤖 **AI Visualization** - Uses Google Gemini API for analysis and Puter.js for image generation
 💭 **Custom Details** - Add style preferences and additional notes
 📱 **Responsive Design** - Works on desktop and mobile devices
+🎨 **Image Generation** - Creates realistic furniture visualizations using Puter.js

 ## Project Structure